Sexual orientation discrimination: Sexuality or sexual nature

 The term pansexualism, seen especially in the field of early-20th-century psychoanalysis, was based on the usage of the term "sexualism" to refer to humanity's sexual nature.
-The terms "homosexualism" and "bisexualism" were also based on this usage, and were commonly used before the general adoption of the terms homosexuality and bisexuality.
+The terms "homosexualism" and "bisexuals" were also based on this usage, and were commonly used before the general adoption of the terms homosexuality and bisexuality.

 Key court decisions

 Latta v.
 Otter

 Latta v.
-Otter, 771 F.3d 456 (9th Cir.
-2014) is a court case that resulted from a federal lawsuit filed by four couples from Boise, Idaho, where same-sex marriage remained illegal until the couples' victory in 2014.
-Prior to Latta v.
+Otter is a court case that resulted from a federal lawsuit filed by four couples from Boise, Idaho, where same-sex marriage remained illegal until the couples' victory in 2014.
+Before Latta v.
 Otter, only 16 U.S. states had legalized same-sex marriage, and Idaho refused to recognize same-sex marriages performed in such states.
 On September 8, 2014, the Ninth Circuit ruled that Idaho's ban on same-sex marriage was a violation of the U.S. Constitution's guarantee of equal protection.

 Obergefell v.
 Hodges

 Obergefell v.
-Hodges, 135 S. Ct.
-2584 (2015) is the landmark civil rights case that resulted in federal legalization of same-sex marriage in the United States.
-In July 2013, James Obergefell and John Arthur James, filed a lawsuit in the state of Ohio because of its refusal to recognize same-sex marriages on death certificates.
+Hodges is the landmark civil rights case that resulted in federal legalization of same-sex marriage in the United States.
+In July 2013, James Obergefell and John Arthur James filed a lawsuit in the state of Ohio because it refused to recognize same-sex marriages on death certificates.
 In September 2013, the lawsuit was amended to include a second gay couple and a funeral director who feared prosecution for falsifying death certificates if he were to note same-sex spouses on gay clients' documents.

 Hively v.
 Ivy Tech Community, College of Indiana

 Hively v.
-Ivy Tech Community College, __ F.3d __, 2017 WL 1230393 (7th Cir.
-Apr.
-4, 2017) ruled in an 8-3 decision by the Seventh Circuit Court of Appeals that sex discrimination includes homophobia, and therefore violates federal civil rights law.
-Part-time professor and open lesbian Kimberley Hively applied multiple times for full-time employment, but she was not approved, and her contract was not renewed.
+Ivy Tech Community College restuled in an 8-3 decision by the Seventh Circuit Court of Appeals that sex discrimination includes homophobia, and therefore violates federal civil rights law.
+Part-time professor and open lesbian Kimberley Hively applied multiple times for full-time employment.
+Still, she was not approved, and her contract was not renewed.
 She claimed that this was due to her sexuality, and filed with the Equal Employment Opportunity Commission.
 The Seventh Circuit Court ruled in her favor.

 Bostock v.
 Clayton County

-Prior to the Bostock v.
-Clayton County case, the language of Title VII in the Civil Rights Act of 1964 left the phrase 'on the basis of sex' up for interpretation.
-The U.S. Equal Employment Opportunity Commission (EEOC) has recognized members of the LGBTQ community as a protected class under Title VII since 2013, but even in 2020, only 21 states had extended employment discrimination protections to members the LGBTQ community.
-The Bostock ruling found that discrimination on the basis of sexual orientation or gender identity would, in fact, be considered discrimination on the basis of sex.
+Before the Bostock v.
+Clayton County case, the language of Title VII in the Civil Rights Act of 1964 left the phrase 'based on sex' up for interpretation.
+The U.S. Equal Employment Opportunity Commission has recognized members of the LGBTQ community as a protected class under Title VII since 2013, but even in 2020, only 21 states had extended employment discrimination protections to members the LGBTQ community.
+The Bostock ruling found that discrimination based on sexual orientation or gender identity would be considered discrimination based on sex.